25-29 September 2017 (5th edition) – registration open!

 The study load of this course is 3 EC.
 Participants will get a certificate after successfully completing this course.

-The course is aimed at PhD students with a background in bioinformatics, computer science or a related field; a working knowledge of basic statistics and linear algebra is assumed.
+The course is aimed at PhD students with a background in bioinformatics, computer science or a related field, life sciences.
+Participants from the private sector are also welcome.
+A working knowledge of basic statistics and linear algebra is assumed.
 Preparation material on statistics and linear algebra will be distributed before the course, to be studied by students missing the required background.

 Maximum number of participants is 25, so register soon to be sure of a course seat!